sqtran/sqtran.github.io/_posts/2020-03-11-HAProxy-OCP-OAuth.md

 layout: single
 title: OCP Layer 7 Reencryption
 date: 2020-03-11
-#categories: ocp haproxy proxy_protocol layer7
+tags: ocp haproxy proxy_protocol layer7
 ---

 With OCP 4.x, we lost functionality to configure the OCP ingress routers, which _should_ be fixed in a future release.